failsafe-go/failsafe-go.dev/load-limiting.md

 1. TOC
 {:toc}

 Systems become overloaded when usage exceeds the capacity of resources such as CPU, memory, disk and network IO, thread pools, and so on.
-Failsafe-go offers several policies that can prevent and sometimes detect system overload, including [Adaptive Limiters][adaptive-limiters], [Circuit Breakers][circuit-breakers], [Bulkheads][bulkheads], [Rate Limiters][rate-limiters], [Timeouts][timeouts], and [Caches][caches].
+Failsafe-go offers several policies that can prevent and sometimes detect system overload, including [Adaptive Limiters][adaptive-limiters], [Adaptive Throttlers][adaptive-throttlers], [Circuit Breakers][circuit-breakers], [Bulkheads][bulkheads], [Rate Limiters][rate-limiters], [Timeouts][timeouts], and [Caches][caches].
 We'll discuss below how these policies differ, and when you might choose one over another.

 ## Types of Load Limiting